sivaswami/MailTile/README.md

 Actions: The next step TODO in the focus areas like FYI, ImmediateAction, DelayAction, PendingAction, Outdated (old infra emails), Useless, SPAM

 ## Benefits
-* Effective Meeting management
+* Effective Meeting management with ROI on Meeting hours, Per customer meeting tracking
-* Automated delegation of mail threads
+* Automated delegation recommendations of mail threads based on prior forwards/delegations
 * Track your Operations with Customer requirements
 * Track your Operations with Suppliers availability
 * Track productivity of team with Product requirements/availability